ManuelElvir/expense-reports/docs/expensereports.md

 ## Remarques

--  Authentication and rights management are not implemented in this version of the API.
-Routes are only available to user #1.
+-  Authentication and rights management are implemented.
+Se the [authentification Doc](./auth.md).
 -  Please do not hesitate to contact the developer if you have any questions or require further assistance.

 #### Sample Error response